scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 responses than passive algorithms :cite:`castro2005faster`.
 A clearer depiction of these gains is shown in Figure :ref:`adaptive-gains`.

-Applying adaptive data collection to crowdsourcing will reduce the number of samples required.
-The simple judgments humans can provide require many responses.
-A simple example is with using comparisons of two items to sort a list of :math:`n` items.
-An adaptive algorithm require :math:`O(n\log n)` comparisons on average while passive algorithms require :math:`O(n^2)` comparisons :cite:`hoare1962quicksort`.
+Applying adaptive data collection to crowdsourcing has the potential to reduce the number of samples required.
+An example that requires many human judgments is sorting :math:`n` items with pairwise comparisons (e.g., :math:`x < y`).
+In the ideal case, an adaptive algorithm requires :math:`O(n\log n)` comparisons on average while passive algorithms requires :math:`O(n^2)` comparisons :cite:`hoare1962quicksort`.

 Adaptively collecting large-scale datasets is challenging and time-consuming, as mentioned below.
 As such, most experiments on adaptive sampling algorithms